Zedekiah's Cave

-Zedekiah's Cave—also called Solomon's Quarries—is a 5 acre underground meleke limestone quarry that runs the length of five city blocks under the Muslim Quarter of the Old City of Jerusalem.
-It was carved over a period of several thousand years and is a remnant of the largest quarry in Jerusalem, stretching from Jeremiah's Grotto and the Garden Tomb to the walls of the Old City.
-The cave has great historical importance in Freemasonry.
+Zedekiah's Cave, also known as Solomon's Quarries, is a 5 acre underground meleke limestone quarry under the Muslim Quarter of the Old City of Jerusalem that runs the length of five city blocks, named after King Zedekiah (Tzidkiyahu; a Judean king of the 6th century BC).
+It was carved over a period of several thousand years and is a remnant of the largest quarry in Jerusalem.

-The cave is open to the public Sunday through Thursday for an admission fee and there are guided tours.

 Names

 In addition to Zedekiah's Cave and Solomon's Quarries, this site has been called Zedekiah's Grotto, Suleiman's Cave, the Royal Caverns (or Royal Caves or Royal Quarries), and Korah's Cave.
-The Arabic name Migharat al-Kitan (or "Cotton Cave"), has also been used; the cavern is thought to have been once used as a storage place for cotton.
+The Arabic name Migharat al-Kitan (or "Cotton Cave") has also been used; the cavern is thought to have been once used as a storage place for cotton.

 Geography

 The entrance to Zedekiah's Cave is just beneath the Old City wall, between the Damascus and Herod Gates, about 500 ft east of the former.
 Beyond the narrow entrance, the cave slopes down into a vast 300-foot-long auditorium-like chamber.
 Drops of water, known as "Zedekiah's tears", trickle through the ceiling.

 Beyond the "auditorium" are a series of artificial galleries hewn by ancient stonecutters into chaotic, sometimes bizarre, patterns and formations.
 Paths give access to every corner of the quarry system, which takes at least 30 minutes to explore thoroughly.
 Chisel marks are visible in many sections and in some galleries huge, nearly finished building blocks destined for some long-ago structure are locked into the rock where the stonecutters left them centuries ago.
-In a few places the stones are marked by Arabic, Greek, Armenian and English charcoal and engraved graffiti (e.g., "W. E. Blackstone Jan.
+In a few places the stones are marked in Arabic, Latin, Greek, Armenian and English by means of charcoal and engraved etchings (e.g., "W. E. Blackstone Jan.
 1889").
 Several plaques explaining some of the myriad legends associated with the site have been mounted on the cave walls.

 From entrance to the farthest point, the cave extends about 650 ft.
 Its maximum width is about 330 ft and its depth is generally about 30 ft below the street level of the Muslim Quarter, although there are several lower levels and blocked tunnels too.